Engineering Arbitrary Hamiltonians in Phase Space: Introduction

-It is well known that the stroboscopic dynamics of any periodically driven system can be described in terms of a time-independent Hamiltonian, known as \emph{Floquet Hamiltonian} $\hat{H}_F$ which is defined via \bea \exp\Big(\frac{1}{i\lambda}\hat{H}_FT\Big)\equiv\hat{U}(T,0)=\mathcal{T}\exp\left[\frac{1}{i\lambda}\int_{0}^{T}\hat{H}(t) dt\right]. \ \ \eea Here, $\hat{U}(T,0)$ is the time-evolution operator from $t=0$ to $t=T$ where $T$ is the time-period of the system's time-dependent Hamiltonian $\hat{H}(t)$.
+It is well known that the stroboscopic dynamics of any periodically driven system can be described in terms of a time-independent \emph{Floquet Hamiltonian} $\hat{H}_F$ defined via \bea \exp\Big(\frac{1}{i\lambda}\hat{H}_FT\Big)\equiv\hat{U}(T,0)=\mathcal{T}\exp\left[\frac{1}{i\lambda}\int_{0}^{T}\hat{H}(t) dt\right]. \ \ \eea Here, $\hat{U}(T,0)$ is the time-evolution operator with $T$ the time-period of the system's time-dependent Hamiltonian $\hat{H}(t)$.
 In adddition, $\lambda$ is an effective dimensionless Planck constant, and $\mathcal{T}$ is the time-ordering operator.
-For a single Bosonic mode or, equivalently, quantum mechanical particle, the Floquet Hamiltonian $H_F(\hat{x},\hat{p})$ can be any arbitrary function in phase space.
-Except for very few models, it is impossible to obtain a closed form of the Floquet Hamiltonian $H_F(\hat{x},\hat{p})$ from the time-dependent Hamiltonian $\hat{H}(t)$.
+Except for very few models, it is impossible to obtain a closed form of the Floquet Hamiltonian $\hat{H}_F$ from the time-dependent Hamiltonian $\hat{H}(t)$.
 Instead, one often evaluates the Floquet Hamiltonian relying on a high-frequency expansion \cite{Rahav2003pra,Goldman2014prx,Polkovnikov2015AIP}, e.g. the Magnus expansion theory \cite{Casas2001NJP,Blanes2009PR}, the van Vleck degenerate perturbation theory \cite{Eckardt2015NJP} and the Brillouin-Wigner perturbation theory \cite{Mikami2016prb}.
-In this work, we focus on the inverse problem, that is, to find the time-dependent Hamiltonian $\hat{H}(t)$ that synthetizes a target Floquet Hamiltonian $H^{(T)}_F(\hat{x},\hat{p})$.
-This is the realm of Floquet engineering which is a very developed and active field \cite{Bukov2015aip,Liang2018njp,Rudner2020nrp}.
+In this work, we focus on the inverse problem, that is, to find the time-dependent Hamiltonian $\hat{H}(t)$ that synthetizes a target Floquet Hamiltonian $\hat{H}^{(T)}_F$.
+This is the realm of Floquet engineering which is a very developed and active field \cite{Bukov2015aip,Liang2018njp,Rudner2020nrp,Jangjan2020scirep,Jangjan2022prb}.
 Most of the work so far has focused on implementing specific Floquet Hamiltonians of interest.
 However, a systematic constructive method to solve the inverse Floquet problem for a single quantum particle is still missing.
 In this work, we provide such a method.